orbitalquark/textadept/docs/api.md

 - *line*:  Optional Integer line number to store.
 If `nil`, uses the current line.
 - *column*:  Optional integer column number on line *line* to store.
 If `nil`, uses the current column.
 - *soft*:  Optional flag that indicates whether or not this record should be skipped when navigating backward towards it, and updated when navigating away from it.
-The default value is `false`.

 ---